ChawinTan/Notes/Docker/README.md

 - One server, one OS
 - Compared to VMs, one server, seperate OS for each VM

+Dockerfile creates a docker image.
+Containers need to run an image to exist.
+Containers are dependent on images but not vice versa.

 ## Commands
 Management commands and commands.<br/>
 Docker hub - github of docker. pulls images if it is not in your system.